 © Copyright 2015-2017 Yusmar Yahaya

-Last updated : March 17, 2017 on Insurance Coverage Information
+Last updated : November 6, 2017 on Training charges

 There are several locations suitable for the 1st phase of training that is called Ground Handling and we will help you to choose the instructor that operates nearest to your location.
 Different instructors may have slightly different way of teaching and their training charges but the education syllabus and physics of paragliding’s thermodynamics are all the same in order for you to fly.